Inspired by the Tamagotchi form factor, Seacrest follows the story of Lily and Lila during a serene hometown summer.

 The Tamagotchi was a toy released in 1997 that featured a limited interface.
 Users could nurse a baby pet monster to life by maintaining its health, energy and playtime.

-By translating this user experience into a modern context, Seacrest aims to reimagine what types of experiences can evolve from limited user touchpoints.
+By translating this user experience into a modern context, Seacrest aims to reimagine what types of experiences can evolve from limited user touch-points.

 Where to?